SENTENCE: | All dogs are mammals |

 Just as before:

-Animals behave normally only if they are not watched
+Animals behave normally only if they are not watched15.
+Some sharks are pelagic fish, but not all pelagic fish are sharks

 Every animal behaves normally only if it is not watched